scanny/python-pptx/docs/dev/analysis/features/shp-placeholders.rst

   + [ ] core state is slide_master, from which it gets root element and then shape tree

-* [ ] maybe the key is to distinguish placeholder inheritance behaviors from placeholder element properties

 * [ ] Start with MasterPlaceholder

   + [ ] Inherits from Shape